 We asked the running community to share their Runfulness experiences with us by submitting ideas that came to them on a run for a chance to win funds to help elevate those ideas or turn them into reality.

-We were overwhelmed by the number of amazing submissions we received, and while submissions are now closed and a winner and semi-finalists have been awarded, there were too many good ideas not to share a few more.
+We were overwhelmed by the number of amazing submissions we received, and while submissions are now closed and prizes for the winner and semi-finalists have been awarded, there were too many good ideas not to share a few more.

 Read on to discover 10 big ideas Runfulness helped these runners to unlock.